Meet Our Cast

 Tamara Yerofeyeva - Rhythmic Gymnast

-Born and raised in Ukraine, Tamara Yerofeyeva started working toward her extraordinary athletics career at a young age.
-As a child, Tamara dreamed of making it to the gymnastics championships in Madrid and was going to stop at nothing until she got there.
-Achieving her long-time goal, Tamara ended up receiving first place standings in the championships and even choreographed her own solo acts.
+Born and raised in Ukraine, Tamara started training at a young age.
+As a child, she dreamed of making it to the gymnastics championships in Madrid and was going to stop at nothing until she got there.
+Achieving her long-time goal, Tamara ended up receiving first place standings and even choreographed her own solo acts.
 Ranking 6th in the Rhythmic Gymnastics category at the Sydney Olympics, the gold medal performer brings something to her athletics that no other gymnast in her field does: emotion.
-Tamara isn’t just performing a routine when she’s on stage, she’s expressing everything she feels at that moment in time.
+Tamara isn’t just performing a routine when she’s on stage, she’s expressing everything she feels at that moment.

 The Quiddlers - Ambassadors of Physical Comedy